ks6088ts-labs/baseline-environment-on-azure-terraform/infra/scenarios/tfstate_backend/README.md

-# Create Terraform state backend in Azure Storage
+# Create Terraform state backend on Azure Storage

 This is a scenario for creating a Terraform state backend in Azure Storage.